realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ## Design Goals

-- Create a sample application a pure domain layer that adheres to Alan Kay's and Yegor Bugayenko's OO styles
+- Create a sample application with a pure BOOP domain that adheres to Alan Kay's and Yegor Bugayenko's OOP styles
 - Document the design decisions and rules that were made to create the sample application.
   - BOOP stands for "Back-to Object Oriented Programming" or "Bugayenko Object Oriented Programming"
   - Writing code that is easy to change & comprehend quickly using English prose.